 Christopher Fitzgerald, MFA

-Christopher Fitzgerald hails from the Northwest where he attended Western Washington University.
-He received a B.A. in Graphic Design (1999) with an illustration emphasis, trained in drawing and painting at Capodimonte Museum Naples, Italy (1999), studied sculpture and video at Yale University School of Art (2008), and then attained his M.F.A. in Studio Art from Penn State University.
-Professor Fitzgerald's research interests include using painting to explore compassion fatigue, therapeutic suffering and end of life experiences.
+Christopher Fitzgerald is a first-generation college graduate from the Northwest, where he attended Western Washington University.
+He received a B.A. in Art (1999), studied drawing and painting at Capodimonte Museum Naples, Italy (1999), trained in sculpture and video at Yale University School of Art (2008), and then attained his M.F.A. from Penn State University.

-Following his undergraduate education, Fitzgerald spent eight years as a professional graphic designer, web developer, and art conservator in the Austin area.
-A prolific practicing artist, he also showed in 50 group exhibitions throughout North America.
-Noted by Austin Chronicle visual arts writer Rachel Koper as one of her "favorite individual artists of 2004" and "favorite artists by body of work in 2005", Fitzgerald was shortlisted for Austin Museum of Art's 22-To-Watch exhibition (2005) and the Arthouse Texas Prize (2006).
-Recent commissioned work has included paintings for diverse spaces - a hacienda in Mexico, the Big Ten Headquarters in Chicago, Seattle's Westin hotel and the new Presidential Suite at the Hyatt Times Square.
+A prolific practicing artist, Fitzgerald has shown in over 50 exhibitions throughout North America.
+Noted by Austin Chronicle visual arts writer Rachel Koper as one of her "favorite individual artists of 2004" and "favorite artists by body of work in 2005," Fitzgerald was shortlisted for Austin Museum of Art's 22-To-Watch exhibition (2005), the Arthouse Texas Prize (2006), and as a finalist for the Hunting Art Prize (2014).